-Welcome to Green River Community College.
+Welcome to Green River College.
 This area of the site was created by Callae Frazier, Kirsten Higgins, and Richard Potsubay.
 They received a Faculty Excellence Grant in 2012 to create this page.
 They have been adjuncts in Green River’s English Division for several years.

 What links will I need the most as an adjunct instructor?